 Slow Cooker Method:

-• Add the rinsed beans to the pot with the sauce.
+• Add the drained and rinsed canned beans to the pot with the sauce.
 Stir to combine.
-If you feel a little is more liquid is needed, add a splash of water.
+If you feel a little more liquid is needed, add a splash of water.
 Return the pork to the cooker.
 Continue cooking in the slow-cooker, UNCOVERED, until the sauce thickens, about 30 minutes more.

-• For both the oven and slow cooker methods, if you feel you’d like to thicken the sauce a touch, mix together a slurry of 1 Tbsp cornstarch with 2 Tbsp water.
+• For both the oven and slow cooker methods, if you feel you'd like to thicken the sauce a touch, mix together a slurry of 1 Tablespoon cornstarch with 2 Tablespoons water.
 Add to the sauce, a bit at a time, stirring and cooking, until the desired thickness is reached.

 Notes